artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

 ### Setup / Installation

 1. [Create a new device type](https://github.com/artikcloud/sample-json-DeviceTypeManifestsForImport) for this sample (or skip this step if you wish to use an existing device already in your account).
-If you wish to create a new device type:  upload the `sample-manifest-smart-lock.json` file to create your manifest.
+If you wish to create a new device type:  upload the `sample-manifest-smart-lock.json` file to create your Manifest.
 2. Add a device (of above device type) into your account (or use an existing device already in your account).
-Browse your devices and obtain the **device Id* for the device.
+Browse your devices and obtain the **device ID** for the device.
 3. Log into your application to obtain your **user token** for the application.
-If you have not yet created an application, instructions for our oauth2 [Authorization flow is here](https://developer.artik.cloud/documentation/user-management/authentication.html).
-Using the user token, you can obtain your **user Id** by calling the `/users/self` api call.
+If you have not yet created an application, instructions for our OAuth2 [Authorization flow is here](https://developer.artik.cloud/documentation/user-management/authentication.html).
+Using the user token, you can obtain your **user ID** by calling the `/users/self` API call.

 ### **Code setup**

-1. Open the sample nodejs script `create-prediction-rule.js` and fill in the information:
+1. Open the sample Node.js script `create-prediction-rule.js` and fill in the information:

 ```
 var your_user_id = 'your_user_id_here';